MclPio/mclpio.github.io/_posts/2025-08-06-is-the-golden-age-for-software-developers-over.md

 2.  **Is there a "hiring season" to aim for?** We'll examine the data for seasonality to see if timing your applications makes a difference.
 3.  **What can we do to succeed?** We'll outline practical strategies for navigating a competitive environment.

-## The Evidence: A Five-Year Trend of the Job Market
+## A Five-Year Trend of the Job Market

 To understand where the industry stands, we'll analyze job posting data from Indeed's Hiring Lab and interest rate data from the Bank of Canada, focusing on the period from February 2020 to July 2025.

 ### The Big Picture: The Post-Pandemic Boom and Bust

-A statistical analysis of the data reveals a moderate to strong negative correlation (r = -0.55) between the Bank of Canada's interest rate and software development job postings, suggesting a significant relationship between the two trends.
+A statistical analysis of the data reveals a moderate negative correlation (r = -0.55) between the Bank of Canada's interest rate and software development job postings during this period.

 <img src="/assets/img/2025-08-06-job-market-analysis/CA_trend_with_interest_rates.png" alt="Canadian Software Job Postings vs. Bank of Canada Interest Rate">